ianballard/aws-prod-ready/README.md

 - `enableDNS`: Enables or disables the use of AWS Route53 DNS.
 The allowed values are 'true' and 'false'.
 Defaults to 'false' if not specified.
 - `hostedZoneName`: Specifies the DNS Hosted Zone.
 Defaults to empty if not specified.
 - `hostedZoneId`: Specifies the DNS Hosted Id.
 Defaults to empty if not specified.

+*NOTE:* Be mindful that some parameters and associated functionality may have dependencies.
+For example, by setting enableDNS to true, hostedZoneName and hostedZoneId need to be set.
+Or, in order to take advantage of some of the management event handling like when a new log group is created, enableSecurity must be set to true (CloudTrail emits the event that is then consumed).

 ## Features